 Parents should also evaluate the behavior.
-Is the behavior something that endangers the teen or someone else?
-Substance abuse, self-harming, relationship violence and gang activities are behaviors that have potential life-threatening consequences and should be reported.
+Is the behavior something that endangers the teen or someone else? drug use, self-harming, relationship violence and gang activities are behaviors that have potential life-threatening consequences and should be reported.

-“When a parent personally believes that there is a credible and reasonable threat to the life, safety or well-being of her teen as a result of another teen’s behavior, the first and most important consideration should be the safety of her teen,” explains Gilberto Velez-Domenech, M.D., chief of adolescent medicine at Maria Fareri Children’s Hospital located in Westchester Medical Center in New York.
+“When a parent personally believes that there is a credible and reasonable threat to the life, safety or well-being of her teen as a result of another teen’s behavior, the first and most important consideration should be the safety of her teen,” explains Gilberto Velez-Domenech, M.D., an adolescent medicine doctor in New York.

 However, some situations are not so clear-cut, such as issues involving sexual behaviors.
 Velez-Domenech says, “I would advise parents to seriously think twice before ever discussing their own teen’s or someone else’s teen’s sexuality with another parent.
 The source of the information about a teen’s sexuality is almost always second-hand and intrinsically unreliable.”